ComScore

 Kirstin Sinclair/Getty Images

-2. White Skinny Jeans
+4. White Skinny Jeans

 “Don't get me wrong, I love a wide leg or slouchy white jean, especially an off white bone color, but as a skinny they just give me Real Housewives of New Jersey vibes,” says Frankel.
-And while we would never knock Teresa or Danielle and those with similar fashion sense for sporting skin-tight white denim, we agree that a looser silhouette is often much more flattering.
+And while I would never knock Teresa or Danielle and those with similar fashion sense for sporting skin-tight white denim, I agree that a looser silhouette is often much more flattering.
 (And less likely to require specific underwear.)

-3. The Same Thing In Every Color
+5. The Same Thing in Every Color

 Have you ever purchased a dress you loved so much you considered going back and stocking up on one in every color or print the brand has to offer?
 It may be tempting, but Frankel thinks you’re better off trying something new.
 “You’ll most likely wear the original color the most,” she notes, suggesting there’s a reason you selected that particular dress over the other options in the first place.
 “It may be acceptable with things like T-shirts and tanks, but otherwise stay creative with your purchases.”

-5. Uncomfortable Shoes
+7. Uncomfortable Shoes

 This should probably go without saying, but if your feet hurt after wearing your new shoes for a quick spin around your living room, there’s basically zero chance you’ll ever really leave the house in them.
 Frankel knows it’s hard to say no to a pretty pair of pumps, “but just because you love them so much, never give in to the little voice inside that tells you, I'll break them in,” because realistically you won’t.
 There’s also a strong chance not even breaking them in would improve you comfort level.
 “If they are uncomfortable from the start, there’s no reason to buy them.”